 Make the most of your virtual tools, add background to your video calls with or without branding, straighten up your posture, and present yourself as if you would in person!
 CEO, Dorian Smellie recommends during the networking opportunities be honest with the group about the type of people you are hoping to meet during the event.
 Dorian uses the example, “I am looking for two types of connections, people we can partner with and those in the manufacturing sector in need of our technology.”
 Providing this transparent and open communication structure removes the unnecessary, awkward barriers that can occasionally arise when communicating virtually.

 3. Presence – Be interested not just interesting

 In current times, organisations across industries such as Manufacturing must learn to operate and work to assist each other to facilitate growth.
 Therefore, ask questions.
 Be interested in what others do and be confident to ask, “How can we help each other?”
 By engaging with others, and getting to know what they do, they in turn will be more interested in what you do and go on to share that knowledge with others.

 4. Positivity – This is essential, especially in current times.

 Strategic Director Dolores has often said “you get out what you put in” with events like this.
 The more positivity you can bring, the better the rewards will be.
-With circumstances as they are, sharing stories of success is the perfect way to keep a networking group feeling positive, yes we know there are challenges at present, the key is to meet these with a solution minded outlook, otherwise your virtual meeting can quickly become a virtual wake!
+With circumstances as they are, sharing stories of success is the perfect way to keep a networking group feeling positive, yes we know there are challenges at present, but the key is to meet these with a solution-minded outlook, otherwise, your virtual meeting can quickly become a virtual wake!

 5. Promote – It’s a big part of why you’re there!